HuemulSolutions/enola/README.md

 ## 7. Summary

-This documentation provides a basic guide on using the Enola-AI Python library to initialize tracking and send online chat data.
+- This documentation provides a basic guide on using the Enola-AI Python library to initialize tracking and send online chat data.
-For more detailed documentation, you can visit our [User Guide](docs/user_guide.md).
+- For more detailed documentation, you can visit our [User Guide](docs/user_guide.md).
+- For a comprehensive guide on how to build a Chatbot using Ollama, you can visit our section [Build a Chatbot using Ollama](docs/building_chatbot_ollama.md)

 ---